 I led us back to the door.
 We only managed to step on each other twice, so I count that as a success in my book.
 The door opened automatically to a lit hallway.

 “Must’ve had an outage in just that room,” I commented.

 “I think so,” Sari agreed.
 “Hey, weren’t the air vents toward the bottom?”

 I looked around the hallway for any differences.
 “Yeah, I don’t remember.
 I had the same feeling the air vents were in a different place after one of the challenges I did earlier, but I shrugged it off.”

 After a moment of silence of Sari staring at a vent, I told her I would look for more challenge rooms.
 I went down a hallway while Sari kept staring.
 After two turns, I found the same tube puzzle Flint first found.
 Since I knew what to expect, I worked fast to connect the tubes to allow the green ooze to flow to the other end.
 When linked together, a screen covered the puzzle with $100 written on it.

 I did a victory dance, but my celebration was interrupted by a scream.
-I bolted to the source to find Alyssa – still alive – against a hallway wall holding a hand over her chest.
+I bolted to the source to find Alyssa – still alive – against a hallway wall holding a hand over her chest on her red jumpsuit.

 “Are you okay?”
 I asked as I jogged up to her.